SynaLinks/documentation/docs/intro.md

 poetry run pytest -vv
 ```

-### 4. Start programmming & optimizing or finetuning your model
+### 4. Start programmming and optimizing or finetuning your model

 See the [examples](https://github.com/SynaLinks/HybridAGI/tree/main/examples) to learn how HybridAGI use [DSPy](https://dspy-docs.vercel.app/) to enhance itself.